 Therefore, brothers, if we do the will of God the Father, we shall be members of the first spiritual Church that was created before the sun and the moon; but if we fail to do the will of the Lord, we shall be among those to whom it is said in Scripture: My house has been made into a robbers’ den.
 We must choose then, if we want to be saved, to be members of the Church of life.

 You surely cannot be ignorant of the fact that the living Church is the body of Christ; for Scripture says: God made man male and female.
 Now the male signifies Christ, and the female signifies the Church, which, according to both the Old and New Testament, is no recent creation, but has existed from the beginning.
 At first the Church was purely spiritual, even as our Jesus was spiritual, but it appeared in the last days to save us.

 This excerpt from a homily written in the second century by an anonymous Early Church Father (Cap.
-13, 2-14, 5: Funk 1, 159-161) speaks of what it means to honor and blaspheme the name of Jesus Christ, and the Church, the body of Christ.
-“Why is the Lord’s name blasphemed?
-Because we say one thing and do another.”
-His insistence that we “walk our talk” tells us that to honor the Lord means to live out his teaching and to honor his Church as well.
+13, 2-14, 5: Funk 1, 159-161) speaks of what it means to honor and blaspheme the name of Jesus Christ and his body, the Church.
 This excerpt is read in the Roman Office of Readings on Thursday in the 32nd week in Ordinary Time.
 The accompanying biblical reading is taken from Daniel 9:1-4, 18-27.

 Banner/featured image by Jhu-Yang Huang on Scopio.
 Used with permission.